DSACMS/npd_Puffin/AI_Instruction/AssignmentToEndpointValidation.md

 Please the new tests in  nppes_main/post_import_scripts/Step45_ExamineJoins.py

-The last query in the third step
+The last query in the third step above fails.

+Please write out all of the intermediate joins, using Woodridge Primary Clinic and  Dr Hussais NPIs in both directions until we determine what precise intermediate table is not working.

+For this, do not bother to follow the typical InLaw pattern.
+Instead, just run needed SELECT the queries against the database one at a time to figure out which part of broken.

+Use the new file at nppes_main/post_import_scripts/Step45_ExamineJoins.py to record this process.